Copp31/Code-parts/README.md

 Write function name : EasyName
 ```

+*Tricks: if you don't know this last info, start with option one.
+You will find the information that you're looking for*

 ## Write a test

 *If you write a test, it's essential to follow the scripts/dev/EasyTest.js model.*

+#### Step 1 : write the correct classNameString, type and class' name
 The name of the .js test needs to be the same as the .txt script.
 The **classNameString** is the name of your .txt and .js file.
 The class name also needs to be the same.